shahidlatif126/Multi-Space-Prototypical-Network-for-Intrusion-Detection/README.md

 **Link:** Under Reviewe in IEEE Transactions on Machine Learning in Communications and Networking

 **Please Cite** <br>
-Ab bibtex file will be added later.
+A bibtex file will be added later.
 <br>

 **Utilized Dataset 5G-NIDD** <br>